dsi-clinic/CMAP/README.md

 If you have access to Slurm, you can also train model with it.
 For more information about how to use Slurm, please look at the information [here](https://github.com/uchicago-dsi/core-facility-docs/blob/main/slurm.md).

+This option is best if you know that your code runs and you don't need to test anything with it.

-To run this repo on the Slurm cluster after setting up your conda environment, you can use the following submit script to run a training loop:
+To run this repo on the Slurm cluster after setting up your conda environment,

+1. Create a file on 2024-winter-cmap called 'submit.sh'.
+2. Copy paste the following into that file, changing YOUR-USERNAME to your username:
 ```
 #!/bin/bash -l
 #